 Tests for ringworm

-Your doctor might use a special light to help diagnose ringworm, or send some skin scrapings from the area to a laboratory for examination.
+Your GP might use a special light to help diagnose ringworm, or send some skin scrapings from the area to a laboratory for examination.

 Ringworm usually gets better quickly when you treat it with antifungal creams, which you can buy over the counter at the pharmacy.

-Ringworm treatment with antifungal creams can take one week to several weeks to work.
+Ringworm treatment with antifungal creams usually takes several weeks to work.
 Your doctor might recommend that you keep applying the cream to the affected skin for a week after the rash has disappeared.
 This should stop the ringworm coming back.

 After your child starts proper ringworm treatment, wait for 48 hours before sending him back to child care, preschool or school.